curzel-it/NotAGif/README.md

 }
 ```

-### Using custom views
+### <a id="CustomViews"></a> Custom Views

-Let's say the images you want to render are in pixel art style, this requires disabling image interpolation:
+Let's say the images you want to render are in pixel art style, this generally requires to disable image interpolation.

+Use `AnimatedContent` for custom rendering:

 ``` swift
 import SwiftUI